mafaldaramoa/VQE/README.md

 ### Qiskit_UCCSD_VQE
 Implementation of VQE with the unitary coupled cluster singles and doubles ansatz, using Qiskit for the energy expectation, and PySCF and its Qiskit Driver for the chemistry part.
 Includes:
-- A noise free, matrix algebra based version of the algorithm.
+- A noise free, matrix algebra based version of the algorithm..
+- Noise models for thermal relaxation, SPAM noise,...
 - Numerical results.
 - A plot of the evolution of the energy along the optimization.